These Indian breakfast recipes are just what you need to fuel your day!

-What are you waiting for?
-Let’s dive in and find your new favorite breakfast.
+So what are you waiting for?
+Let’s dive in and find your new favorite breakfast recipe.

 These fragrant little pastries resemble a savory pancake.
 Made with oat flour, they are gluten-free and can satisfy every guest at your table!